 The Grayling area is a sanctuary for those who seek the great outdoors; a paradise for all who long to refresh their spirit.
 Visit the Grayling area and enter “River Time Zone”, where time has no meaning.
-Silent sports enthusiasts love the opportunities the area offers for canoeing and kayaking, fishing, hiking, biking and birdwatching.
-Families enjoy the activities offered at Hartwick Pines State Park, the Grayling Fish Hatchery and numerous area playgrounds.
-Historical buffs visit Wellington Farm, USA and the Crawford County and Lovells Historical Museums.
+Silent sports enthusiasts love the opportunities the area offers for canoeing and kayaking, fishing, hiking, biking and bird-watching.
+Families enjoy the activities offered at Hartwick Pines State Park, Hanson Hills Recreation Area, and numerous area playgrounds.
+Historical buffs visit Wellington Farm USA and the Crawford County Historical Museums.
 Cold weather enthusiasts crave the snowmobiling, cross country and downhill skiing, snowboarding, tubing and snowshoeing that have made Crawford County so popular.
-With the abundant public and forest land also come many state parks, state and private campgrounds.
-Grayling’s Uptown District offers unique shopping opportunities and numerous original restaurants and bars are located throughout the county.
+With the abundant public and forest land also come many state parks, and state and private campgrounds.
+Grayling’s Downtown District offers unique shopping opportunities and numerous original restaurants and bars are located throughout the county.

 Hartwick Pines State Park & Logging Museum – With nearly 10,000 acres, Hartwick Pines State Park is the largest state park in Michigan’s northern lower peninsula and the 5th largest park in the entire state.
 Fittingly, it also contains the largest stand of virgin white pines remaining in the lower peninsula.
 Logging Museum – Return to the state’s 19th-century logging era, when thousands of men cut millions of board feet of lumber, and Michigan led the nation in sawed lumber production.